algobulls/algobulls_help_site/docs/member/faq.md

 ### i.
 What is Live Mode & Live Trading?
 The **Live Mode** is where you can execute strategies to begin Live Trading.
 Switch the toggle button on the bottom left side of the website to Live Mode.
-The choose strategy marketplace includes more than 150+ strategies that you can choose from; select a strategy, click execute and begin live trading.
+Odyssey includes more than 150+ strategies that you can choose from; select a strategy, click execute and begin live trading.
 To avoid additional charges for services used in Live Trading, ensure you [subscribe to a plan](https://app.algobulls.com/wallet?defaultCategory=backtesting%26PaperTrading) from the Plans & Wallet section.

 ### ii.
 How to begin Live Trading?